AeroCross/ci-ext-loader/README.md

-Adds a method for loading and instatiating presenter classes by using Codeigniter's native load() method.

 ## What is it?

 By using **Presenters**, you'll be using logic (call methods, helpers, loops, etc.) to output HTML to you views.
 By using this loader, you can store all your presenters in a folder and easily load them and use them in your controllers and views.